 We represent community enterprises across Aotearoa New Zealand who are working towards zero waste.

-Our mission is connect, educate, enable and inspire them to reach their goal and to be a unifying voice at local, regional and central government levels.
+Our mission is connect, educate, enable and inspire them to reach their zero waste goals and to be a unifying voice at local, regional and central government levels.

 As a country we can show leadership, and invest in innovation, by working together to develop a more resourceful approach to providing for our wants and needs

 Community resource recovery has a long history in New Zealand.
 From the late 1980’s communities like Kaitaia, Kaikoura, Wanaka, Waiheke and Raglan decided that they wanted a more resourceful approach to waste, setting up recycling and reuse projects that gave jobs to locals.
-In 2006, a group decided to formalise the sharing and collaboration that was happening between these diverse groups, spread across the country and set up the Community Enterprise Network Trust (CENT).
-This remains our legal name, although we quickly adopted the Community Recycling Network (CRN) as our trading name.
+In 2006, a group decided to formalise the sharing and collaboration that was happening between these diverse groups, spread across the country and set up the Community Enterprise Enterprise Network Trust (CENT).
+The stated purpose of CENT is to “support to a network of community enterprises, where this sector is involved in the areas of promotion or practical implementation of Zero Waste, waste minimisation, environmental education, resource efficiency, resource conservation, local employment and local community development”.
+Most of our members were focused on delivering recycling projects so we took up the trading name of the Community Recycling Network.
 For over 10 years CRN supported members and worked on several shared projects including developing resource recovery training, a national e-waste collection network and advocacy on issues like increasing the waste levy and the need for real recycling.
 In 2017 we changed our trading name to reflect our priorities and the work of our members – and the Zero Waste Network was born.
-We’d also like to acknowledge the Zero Waste New Zealand Trust for all their work in establishing the zero waste concept in New Zealand, and in particular, for the gift of the zerowaste.co.nz domain name which we now use (we’re practicing the art of recycling!)
+You can read more about the CENT story here.

 A truly circular economy, where resources are made to be used again and again and, ultimately, there is no waste.
 Governments, councils, businesses and communities have an opportunity to build a more resourceful New Zealand.
 As a country we can show leadership, and invest in innovation, by working together to develop a more resourceful approach for providing for our wants and needs.